Reviews You Can Rely On

 165 pound weight limit

 The XPRIT Classic is a great value and ideal entry-level hoverboard.
 It's lightweight and among the easiest boards to carry.
-It is intended for smaller and lighter riders who won't mind the 165-pound weight limit.
+It is intended for smaller, lighter riders who won't mind the 165-pound weight limit.
 While the 75-minute measured run time is in the middle of the pack, it is impressive for a board this light.

 Read more: XPRIT Classic review